Are you concerned about the amount of radiation you get from dental x-rays? You can take that off your list of worries.

 When do you need x-rays?

-Dental x-rays help your dentist see damage and disease not visible to the naked eye.
+Dental x-rays help your dentist see damage and disease not obvious to the naked eye.

-How often you need them depends on your oral health, your age, and your disease risk.
-Children need x-rays more often than adults because their teeth and jaws are still developing, and their teeth are more prone to tooth decay.
+How often you need them depends on the quality of your dental health, your disease risk, and how old you are.
+Children need x-rays more often because their teeth and jaws continue to grow, and their teeth are more prone to tooth decay.

 X-rays for new patients

-If your previous dentist has x-rays of your mouth, your new dentist may ask you have copies of them forwarded.
+If your previous dentist has x-rays of your mouth, you may forward x-ray copies to your new dentist.

 While the dentist or oral surgeon may put a lead apron or thyroid collar on you, this is only out of an abundance of precaution.
 The radiation from dental x-rays is not thought to increase the risk of cancer.